ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Utilities Manual.md

 # Reset all replication objects created on the aku of the local pod.
 [AKU][2024/03/18 14:02:52.001848][139626938108160] [INFO][akuRunEnd:1114][-][-] Reset replications.
 [AKU][2024/03/18 14:02:52.014300][139626938108160] [INFO][akuRunEnd:1119][-][-] Replication reset has ended.

+# After all procedures are successfully completed, aku is terminated.
+AKU run successfully.
 ```